W. L. Gore & Associates: Culture

 In the lattice organization, associates are encouraged to communicate directly with each other and are accountable to fellow members of their teams.
 Hands-on product innovation and prototyping are encouraged.
 Teams typically organize around opportunities, new product concepts, or businesses.
 As teams evolve, leaders frequently emerge as they gain followership.
 This unusual organizational structure and culture has been shown to be a significant contributor to associate satisfaction and retention.

-This corporate culture was highlighted in Malcolm Gladwell's 2000 book, The Tipping Point.
+This corporate culture was highlighted in Canadian journalist Malcolm Gladwell's 2000 book, The Tipping Point and in Brian Carney and Isaac Getz's 2009 book, Freedom, Inc..
 The company was also depicted as one of several organizations denoted "Teal" organizations in Frederic Laloux's 2014 book Reinventing Organizations.

 Today, the lattice organization principle is known as open allocation.